,

 What Bree Is and Who It’s For

-For what it is — a free, no-subscription advance for employed Canadians who can wait a day or two — Bree is a well-designed product.
-The constraints are real, but within them it works as advertised.
+For what it is (a free-if-you-can-wait advance with broad income acceptance), Bree is a well-designed product.
+The constraints are the $750 ceiling and the wait on the free tier, but within them it works as advertised.

 How NotchUp Compares to Bree

-NotchUp is an earned wage access service — it advances money you’ve already earned but haven’t been paid yet.
-It is not a loan.
+NotchUp is an earned wage access service.
+It advances money you’ve already earned but haven’t been paid yet, so it’s not a loan.
 Here’s how the two products compare on the dimensions that actually matter:

 Max Amount

 NotchUp advances up to $1,500.
-Bree caps at $750.
-If you need more than $750, Bree cannot help you — NotchUp is the only app-based option in Canada that goes above that threshold.
+Bree caps at $750, and new Bree customers typically start well below that and work their way up.
+If you need more than $750, Bree can’t help you.
+NotchUp is the only app-based option in Canada that goes above that threshold.

 Fee

-NotchUp charges a flat $5 fee regardless of the amount — the same whether you take $50 or $1,500.
-Bree’s standard tier is free with one to three day delivery.
-The express tier costs a small fee (disclosed in-app).
-If cost is the only variable and you can wait, Bree wins.
-If you need money today, NotchUp’s $5 is the relevant comparison — not Bree’s free standard.
+NotchUp charges a flat $5 fee regardless of the amount, the same whether you take $50 or $1,500.
+Bree’s standard tier is free with delivery in up to three business days, and its express tier delivers in minutes for a small fee (disclosed in-app).
+If cost is the only variable and you can wait, Bree’s free tier wins.
+If you need money today, the real comparison is NotchUp’s $5 flat against Bree’s express fee, not against free.

 Speed